-- Facilitate student learning and build an intentional learning community in which students are encouraged to express their ideas
+- Build an intentional learning community in which students are encouraged to express their ideas.

 Cornerstone University is committed to academic excellence; therefore, expectations of its faculty include:

-- Completion of Faculty Orientation training - Orientation and Basic Moodle - prior to first appointment
+- Completion of Faculty Orientation training prior to first appointment.

-- Participation in at least two professional development activities each year - one must be attendance at a faculty-development workshop offered by PGS; accommodations are made for online faculty
+- Participation in at least two professional development activities each year - one must be attendance at a faculty-development workshop offered by PGS.

-- Staying current in his/her field through reading, research, writing, professional or continuing education, and other professional or scholarly endeavors
+- Staying current in academic field through reading, research, writing, professional or continuing education, and other professional/scholarly endeavors.